-- Think about packing plenty of books and magazines in case you decide to spend a morning or afternoon reading and contemplating in a cafe.
+- Think about packing plenty of books and magazines in case you decide to spend a morning or afternoon reading and contemplating in a typical Parisian cafe.
 There's little more pleasant than hiding behind steamed-up windows while nursing a hot drink and observing the city from a cozy vantage point.

-It may not be peak season for exhibits and events, but We also recommend the following activities that you can enjoy year after year:
+It may not be peak season for exhibits and events, but we also recommend the following activities that you can enjoy year after year:

 - Snag deep discounts at the end of the winter sales.
 Let's not forget about opportunities for bargain-shopping and deep discounts.
 February marks the frenzied tail-end of the city's annual winter sales: a perfect time to take advantage of the city's best-loved shopping districts.